 Meeting the Requirements for Medical Malpractice

-Upon identifying the at-fault party or parties, we will proceed to establish the core elements of a medical malpractice case.
+Upon identifying the at-fault party or parties, we will establish the core elements of a medical malpractice case.
 This effort will include proving the following:

 - Duty – The defendant owed you the duty of care inherent in a healthcare practitioner-patient relationship.